raztronaut/InstaReciprocate/README.md

 - Zero external storage: We don't store anything on servers
 - Local whitelist: Your whitelisted users are saved in your browser's localStorage only
 - No tracking: We don't monitor or analyze your usage
-- Fresh sessions: All analysis data is cleared when you close the extension
+- Fresh sessions: All data is cleared when you close the extension
 - For complete details, see our [Privacy Policy](PRIVACY.md)

 ## Usage